GregBrimble/gregbrimble.com-archive/README.md

 # gregbrimble.com

-Personal website of Greg Brimble, Technological Engineer & penultimate year student at the University of Edinburgh
+Personal website of Greg Brimble, Technological Engineer & final year student at the University of Edinburgh